-A traditional end to an unconventional presidential election

-A joint session of Congress is set to count the Electoral College votes on Friday, a traditional ending to a most unconventional presidential election.

-Barring something bizarre happening, Republican Donald Trump will be declared the winner and will be sworn in at his inauguration on Jan.
-20. Vice President Joe Biden will preside over the vote count in his role as president of the Senate.
+'It is over': Congress certifies Donald Trump's victory

+House Democrats objected to the votes from at least 10 states, raising issues of voter suppression as well as American intelligence showing that Russia tried to sway the election in favor of Trump.
+In each case, their objections were denied because they didn’t have the support of any senators.

 All 538 electors met in their respective state capitals in December to cast their votes.
+Friday’s vote count made it official.
+Biden presided over the count in his role as president of the Senate.

-Trump finished with 304 votes and Democrat Hillary Clinton with 227, according to a tally by The Associated Press.
+Trump finished with 304 electoral votes and Democrat Hillary Clinton got 227.
+There were seven protest votes for other candidates.
 It takes 270 Electoral College votes to win the presidency.

 Most Read Stories